LucianoBestia/dodrio_multi_component/README.md

 This means that the borrow checker is now dynamic at runtime.
 Is there a way to have here the static borrow checker in compile time?

+# trying new approaches
+The old code is renamed to lib.rs_OldWithRcRefCell.

 16.05.2019 I tried to change the code following the suggestion of fitzgen:
 https://github.com/fitzgen/dodrio/issues/78
-But it does not allow for cache-able components because if I put a Component inside the RootComponent that has all the data and then a reference to that data.
+But it does not allow for cache-able components.
+I cannot put a Component inside the RootComponent that has the data and then a reference to that same data.
 Then I get a self-referencing struct.
 That is not allowed in basic safe rust.
 Maybe it can be efficient with the new construct Pin<> for self-referencing structs?

-16.05.2019 I try to put cache fields inside the component.
+16.05.2019 Another approach I try is to put cache fields inside the components.
 They will be copied or cloned from the app_data.
 Having 2 copies enables to check if anything has changed and invalidates the Render Cache.
-It looks promising, but large copying large amounts of data can be a problem.
+It looks promising, but copying large amounts of data is not very nice.

 # just an example
 I created a silly example.